dungnq-coder/metabase_ondi/README.md

 uv sync
 ```

-> 💡 **Tip:** If you get a script execution error in PowerShell, allow script execution:
+> 💡 Tip: If you see a PowerShell script execution error, run:
 >
 > ```powershell
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser